-A student may elect to defer one of these examinations for a limited period.
+A student may elect to defer one of these examinations for a limited period using the Exam Relief form.
 In the case of three consecutive examinations, the middle examination will be rescheduled.
 In the case of two examinations in one day, either examination may be rescheduled.
 In the case of four consecutive examinations, either the second or third examination will be rescheduled.

-The excused examination will be rescheduled as close as possible to the original date, and ordinarily no more than one day earlier nor more than five days later.
+The excused examination will be rescheduled as early as possible within the examination period and no later than five days following the day it was initially administered.